 Bali never ceases to amaze us with the breathtaking temples.
-Pura Ulun Danu Beratan is small temple complex surrounded by Lake Beratan.
-Lingga Petak Temple is the famous water temple that contains holy water.
+Pura Ulun Danu Beratan is a small temple complex surrounded by Lake Beratan.
+Lingga Petak Temple is a famous water temple that contains holy water.
 Unfortunately, you cannot walk to the temple as it’s located in the lake.
 To get a closer view of the temple, rent a wooden boat to kayak around the lake.

 It does get crowded here so go early in the morning.
 There is a shopping area before entering the temple and the coconut ice cream is delicious!

 Address: Danau Beratan, Candikuning, Baturiti, Tabanan Regency, Bali 82191, Indonesia

 Tip: You don’t need to wear a sarong to this temple.

 Admission Cost: 75,000 IDR ($5.20) adults; 50,000 IDR ($3.50) children

 Brahma Vihara Arana is a unique place to visit as it’s the largest Buddhist monastery in Bali.
 Located in a remote location, you will have the entire place to yourself like us.
 We saw two other people when we left the monastery.

 This peaceful complex is well-maintained with Balinese and Tibetan architecture stupas, pagodas, and Buddha statues.
 The highlight of this place is the miniature version of Borobodur Temple, a UNESCO World Heritage Site in Java, Indonesia.
 You’ll love the quietness of this place.
 The monastery is open from 8:00am – 6:00pm.

 Tip: Please wear appropriate clothing to cover shoulders and legs and take off your shoes when entering places to pray.